 The City of Hickory undertook an extensive citizen participation and consultation process in the development of the 2020-2024 Consolidated plan and subsequently this Annual Action Plan.
-Two public hearings were held on January 26, 2023 at the Ridgeview Recreation Center and on February 2, 2023 at Hickory City Hall.
-The final public hearing was held on May 2, 2023 in the City Council Chambers at Hickory City Hall.
+Two public hearings were held on January 25, 2024 at the Ridgeview Library and on February 1, 2024 at Hickory City Hall.
+The final public hearing was held on June 18, 2024in the City Council Chambers at Hickory City Hall.
 These meetings were advertised in the Hickory Daily Record, as well as on the City of Hickory website and posted at both meeting locations.
-The public was invited to comment on the draft Annual Action Plan from March 31, 2023 to May 2, 2023.
-Advertisements for comments were placed in the newspaper, the City website and at the local libraries.
+The public was invited to comment on the draft Annual Action

+Plan from May 17, 2024-June 18, 2024.
+Advertisements for comments were placed in the newspaper, the City website, and at the local libraries.
 In addition, Community Development staff continuously have conversations throughout the year with local non-profit and community organizations.
 Staff also provides program updates at monthly Continuum of Care meetings, which are attended by nearly all organizations in the community that work with homeless and low-income individuals and families.
 The comments provided during the public meetings and consultation sessions inform the goals and strategies contained in the plan.
 The citizen participation process will continue throughout the implementation of the 2020-2024 Consolidated Plan and this Annual Action Plan.